mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 ### Visibility of data on the Profile page

 Users can determine the visibility of fields containing personal information — like email address or external accounts — and statistics about their contribution.
 From the smallest audience to the largest, a field can be visible to:
-* `Translators`: these are users with translator rights in Pontoon, independently from the locale.
+* `Translators`: these are users with translator permissions in Pontoon, independently from the locale.
 The rationale is that translators need to have access to specific information to either contact a contributor during review, or check stats about their previous contributions.
 * `Logged-in users`: these are users logged-in to Pontoon, independently from their permissions.
 * `Public`: this includes all users and not logged-in visitors.